tom-seddon/ghouls-tng/README.md

 The test start position is shown in red.
 It isn't saved.
 It's there to make it quicker to iterate on sections of the level.

-The creation value is a number associated with some types of object:
+The object's associated value is a number associated with some types of object:

 - For moving platforms: the platform's speed
 - For spiders: the spider's speed